Richard McCoy Jr.: Early life

 McCoy was born December 7, 1942, in the town of Kinston, North Carolina, to Richard Floyd McCoy Sr. (1916–2008) and Myrtle Helen McCoy (1922–2020), who were first cousins.
 He grew up in nearby Cove City.
-In 1962 McCoy moved to Provo, Utah, and enrolled at Brigham Young University before dropping out to serve a two-year tour of duty in the Army.
+In 1962 McCoy moved to Provo, Utah, and enrolled at Brigham Young University (BYU) before dropping out to serve a two-year tour of duty in the Army.
 He served in Vietnam as a demolition expert and pilot and was awarded the Purple Heart in 1964.

 In 1965, McCoy returned to BYU, where he met Karen Louise Burns.
 They married in August 1965 in Raleigh.
-By 1971 they had two children, Chanti and Richard.
+By 1971 they had two children, Chanté and Richard.

 McCoy served another term in the Army on the condition he could go to Vietnam, where he was awarded both the Army Commendation Medal and Distinguished Flying Cross.
 Upon returning to Utah, he served as a warrant officer in the Utah National Guard and was an avid skydiver.

-McCoy taught Mormon Sunday school and studied law enforcement at BYU.
-His purported dream was to become an FBI or CIA agent.
+McCoy taught Sunday school and had studied law enforcement at BYU.
+His purported dream was to become an FBI agent.